jjackson-eco/mammal_weather_lifehistory/annual_abundance_changes/README.md

 ![](../plots/annual_abundance/fossa_timeseries.jpeg)

 However, we have a gap in the data in 2009.
 We could interpolate this value when we detrend the timeseries, but since we are investigating changes in annual abundance, we are actually interested in annual deviation in abundance.
-Therefore, a better strategy is to map these gaps across all of our studies and investigate if there is a way of splitting the timeseries up when we investigate the effect of weather.
+Therefore, a better strategy is to map these gaps across all of our records and investigate if there is a way of splitting the timeseries up when we investigate the effect of weather.

-We make use of the differences in years to split each study's timeseries in to blocks.
-We compute some summary statistics for each study `mam_gaps`, including the number of these blocks, the proportion of the data that is a timeseries with 1-year transitions, and the longest continuous block in the study.
-In `mam_blocks`, we record all the blocks for each study and keep the raw data:
+We make use of the differences in the $years column to split each record's timeseries in to blocks.
+We compute some summary statistics for each record `mam_gaps`, including the number of these blocks, the proportion of the data that is a timeseries with 1-year transitions, and the longest continuous block in the record.
+In `mam_blocks`, we record all the blocks for each record and keep the raw data:

 ```
 mam_gaps <- mam %>%